sell my house with tenant pennsylvania

 I could go on about tenant’s rights in Pennsylvania (and I will below).
 Pennsylvania law gives tenants certain rights, and you will need to be aware of these when selling your property.
 For example, your tenant has the right to refuse entry to your property if you do not provide proper notice.
 This can make it difficult to show your property to potential buyers.

-When you sell a house or multi family home with a tenant, you also may not be able to make repairs or improvements that you would normally make when selling a vacant property.
+When you sell a house in Pennsylvania with a tenant, you also may not be able to make repairs or improvements that you would normally make when selling a vacant property.
 This is because you need to consider your tenant’s rights and may not be able to access the property as easily as you would like.

 Some buyers may be hesitant to purchase a property with a tenant in place because of this, which could result in lower offers.
 This is especially true if the tenant is paying below-market rent, as the buyer may not be able to charge higher rent until the lease is up.
 They are locked in!